irtalla/2011-nov9-usf/Project1/README.md

 to be a little tricky.
 Javalin's bodyAsClass() method is not very reliable.
 So I installed GSON and Jackson to facilitate converting between JSON Objects and Java Beans.

+Another issue I faced was mapping requests to their targets.
+Unlike the mapping between comments and requests, a request can be mapped to a previous decision, a pitch, or a draft.
+A request HAS reciever id, but this is not sufficient to indicate the function of the request.
+A request meant for an editor has a different function that a request meant for an author.
+Moreover, it should not be the case that *all* of an author's pitches are held up because of one outstanding request.
+So logically, requests should be associated with pitches.
+But requests are not *necessarily* associated with pitches, so this information should not be placed in the request relation.
+I could create multiple join tables.
+I could create multiple request types.
+The best solution seems to be to create a target_type relation and assign a target_id and target_type_id to the request relation.
+The problem is that we could not place a foreign-key constraint on target_id, which seems like bad practice.
+Another solution is to maintain dummy tuples in decision, pitch, and draft, and give each request a reference to each like so:

+	...
+	target_draft_id references draft,
+	target_pitch_id references pitch,
+	target_decision_id references decision
+	}

+A little inelegant, but straightforward enough.
+Two values will be -1, and one value will be a positive integer.
+This can be designated client-side.
+And we don't need more join tables or request types!

+One interesting observation is that almost every attribute of a pitch is a target for a query.
+This makes sense, as pitches are the main product.
+But it is an interesting observation.

 ### Authentication and User Session
 I chose a multi-page front-end.
 After sign-in, I needed a way to save the user information, so I used the widely-supported Web Storage API along with JSON.stringify() and JSON.parse().
 This was